U.S. Senate Asks- How Can We Make Semi Trucks Safer?Posted on Aug 24, 2011

 · Continuing work on getting a safety fitness enforcement plan in place

-Will New Rules Reduce 18-Wheeler Crashes in Texas?
+Will New Rules Reduce 18-Wheeler Accidents in Texas?

 While most of the proposal seems like a good step toward making trucks safer, toward holding trucking companies responsible for their actions, it is unlikely that the legislation will go into effect anytime soon.
 Budget cuts across the nation mean that issues such as large truck safety get put on the backburner.
 Only time will tell if the proposal will be signed into law; but it seems doubtful.